Gabrielferreirasl/Frontend-Recipes-app/README.md

 ## Description

-Project done in group.
+Project made in group.
 It was developed a recipe app, using Hooks and Context API, you can see, search, filter, favorite and follow the process of preparing recipes and drinks!
 It was used 2 distinct APIs, one for food and another for drinks, the layout is focused on mobile devices, and tests were also developed.